jingwang-kim/TEXT_RPG/README.md

 # TEXT_RPG
-It's a collaboration project with Choi Yoon-soo, Oh Hyun-sik, and Yoo Jeong-min It's similar to Pokemon.
+It's a collaboration project with Choi Yoon-soo, Oh Hyun-sik, and Yoo Jeong-min.
+It's similar to Pokemon.

 # TEXT_RPG 소개